PDLT-University-of-York/test-split-site/docs/ultra/assignment-set-up.md

         - *Attempts to mark*: set to Last attempt
         - *Mark using*: leave as Points or change to Percentage or a qualitative marking schema (eg. Complete/Incomplete)
         - *Maximum points*: leave as 100 or change to another amount.
 For formative work, that is often '1' to show the work is marked.
+        - *Anonymous marking*: leave unticked - Assignment should only be used for *non-anonymous* assessment
+        - *Evaluation options*:
-        - *Anonymous marking*: not recommended
+            - Two markers per student: not recommended (ie. every assignment must be second marked)
-        - *Evaluation options*: Peer review can't be used with if multiple attempts are allowed
+            - Peer review: can't be used if multiple attempts are allowed
+            - Delegated marking: usually not necessary
         - *Assessment mark*: in most cases, leave *Post marks automatically* unticked to release marks manually.
 If this is ticked, marks and feedback are released to students immediately when a mark is entered for a submission; this could be useful to streamline workflow for large cohorts with lots of markers.
     - **Assessment Security**: leave unticked
     - **Additional Tools**
-        - *Time limit*: not recommended unless there is a clear pedagogic rationale
+        - *Time limit*: not recommended unless there is a clear pedagogic rationale for this
         - *Use marking rubric*: if desired, attach a marking rubric to streamlime marking and feedback
         - *Goals & standards*: leave unticked, not used at UoY
         - *Assigned groups*: not relevant to individual assignments
         - *Originality Report*: not recommended for formative work
     - **Description**: if desired, enter a description to show on the item in the Course Content area (ie. students can see this before they open the Assignment).
+Don't enter full instructions here, put those in the body of the Assignment.

 === "Non-anonymous summative"

     - **Details & Information**
         - set a *Due date* (this must be within working hours)
+        - do **not** tick *Prohibit late submissions* or *Prohibit new attempts after due date* (see above)
         - leave all other options unticked
     - **Formative Tools**
         - leave unticked